Skip to content

 Aspect

-Parts of the aspect prefix
+Parts of the aspect suffix

-The aspect prefixes are:
+The aspect suffixes are:

 • Perfect: "il", used for actions that have finished